Meerkat in exhibit

 Diet

-Insects like grubs and termites (less frequent: small vertebrates, eggs, and plant matter)
+Insects like grubs and termites (also, small vertebrates, eggs, and plant matter)

 Meerkat in exhibit Endangered Status Graph - Least Concern Endangered Status Graph - Least Concern